US charges North Koreans in $2.5B sanctions-busting scheme

 Apart from recent speculation over North Korean leader Kim Jong Un’s health, which prompted public expressions of concern from Trump, the administration has been almost completely silent on North Korea.
 U.S. officials say they remain eager to restart negotiations but have gotten no indication from the North that any resumption is imminent.

-The new indictment underscores ongoing concerns about sanctions violations by North Korea.
-Last month, United Nations experts recommended blacklisting 14 vessels for violating sanctions against North Korea, accusing the country in a report of increasing illegal coal exports and imports of petroleum products and continuing with cyber attacks on financial institutions and cryptocurrency exchanges to gain illicit revenue.
+The indictment also reflects ongoing concerns about sanctions violations related to North Korea.
+Last month, for instance, United Nations experts recommended blacklisting 14 vessels for violating sanctions against North Korea, accusing the country in a report of increasing illegal coal exports and imports of petroleum products and continuing with cyber attacks on financial institutions and cryptocurrency exchanges to gain illicit revenue.

-The U.S. has seized about $63 million from the scheme since 2015, according to the indictment.

 It was not immediately clear whether any of the defendants had lawyers.